 Scapa is decisively on the gentler side of the Orkney Isles and it is unique for an island whisky as its malted barley is entirely unpeated.
 This typically allows for a soft, malty, licorice-flavoured palate to come through, gently smoky with butterscotch on the tail.

-Only part of Scotland for the last 500 or so years, Orkney feels like its a long way from anywhere else.
-The windswept collection of 70 small islands lies off the notherern coast of Scotland and is home to the most northerly outpost of whisky making in the world.
-Two distilleries vie for the honour of the furthest north; Highland Park and Scapa, the winner by about 300mtrs is Highland Park
+Only part of Scotland for the last 500 or so years, Orkney feels like a long way from anywhere else.
+This windswept collection of 70 small islands lies off the northern coast of Scotland.
+Here, two distilleries vie for the honour of being the furthest north: Highland Park and Scapa.
+The winner by about 300m is Highland Park.

 Many whisky enthusiasts consider Highland Park to be the best all-rounder there is.
-It manages to combine a richness and elegance, which appeals to lovers of Speysides; with just enough peat to keep the lovers of Islays interested.
+It manages to combine a richness and elegance, which appeals to lovers of Speyside styles, with just enough peat to keep the lovers of Islay whiskies interested.